 There are a lot of confusing elements to the Zigmund Adamski mystery.
 Friends and family noted how out of character it was for him to completely disappear.
 He kept mostly to himself and his family and had no known enemies.
-However, the most baffling aspect of Adamski's death is where and how his body was found.
+However, the most baffling aspect of Adamski's case is where and how his body was found.

 Investigators noticed a few other strange things aside from the body's peculiar position.
-Adamski had strange burn marks on his neck and shoulders, and they had been slathered in a gel-like substance that couldn't be identified.
+Adamski had suspicious burn marks on his neck and shoulders, and they had been slathered in a gel-like substance that couldn't be identified.

-When investigators found Adamski, the official cause of death was listed as a heart attack.
-An autopsy suggested he died between 11:15 am and 1:15 pm on June 11, 1980; he went missing during the afternoon of June 6, 1980.
-Some theories suggest he was in shock and wandered around for a few days in a dissociative fugue state.
+When investigators found Adamski, the official COD was listed as a heart attack.
+An autopsy suggested he passed between 11:15 am and 1:15 pm on June 11, 1980; he went missing during the afternoon of June 6, 1980.
+Maybe he was in shock and wandered around for a few days in a dissociative fugue state.

 Todmorden is reportedly a hotbed for extraterrestrial activity.
 This - along with the unexplained burn marks on his body and the bizarre manner in which he was found - has led many to believe this was the work of otherworldly beings.